niplav/site/life_advice.md

 	* Example: I had trouble going to bed early, so I [tried Melatonin](./reports.html#Melatonin), which pretty much solved my problem
-	* Example: I had trouble biting my nails, so I started [cutting them regularly](./reports.html#Mostly- topping-to-Bite-My-Nails), which also pretty much solved my problem
+	* Example: I had trouble biting my nails, so I started [cutting them regularly](./reports.html#Mostly-topping-to-Bite-My-Nails), which also pretty much solved my problem
 	* Example: I used to have a problem with getting distracted by the internet during hours when I wanted to be working.
 I went to a place without internet, which made working easier.
-12. The benefits of small amounts of meditation are probably overstated, while the benefits of large amounts of editation (north of 1 hour a day) are probably heavily underestimated.
+12. The benefits of small amounts of meditation are probably overstated, while the benefits of large amounts of meditation (north of 1 hour a day) are probably heavily underestimated.
 I have had [very good experiences with it](./rports.html#300-Hours-of-Meditation).
 	*	The basic foundational activity before meditation is just doing nothing.
 It shouldn't be very hard to do, but it is.
 13. The ability to form habits is powerful.
 	* Establishing low-value low-difficulty habits intentionally can train this
-		* Example: Eating a small bar of chocolate a day <!--TODO: find Romeo stevens talk where he ta ks about this-->
+		* Example: Eating a small bar of chocolate a day <!--TODO: find Romeo stevens talk where he talks about this-->
 14. Related: Trigger-Action plans.
 They're great.
 15. Only consume media you actually enjoy consuming, not the media you brag about consuming in front of others
 	* Seriously.
 If you don't enjoy the process, just don't do it.